priestd09/corda/docs/source/api-states.rst

 * ``data`` is the state to be stored on-ledger
 * ``notary`` is the notary service for this state
-* ``encumbrance`` points to another state that must also appear as an input in any transaction consuming this state
+* ``encumbrance`` points to another state that must also appear as an input to any transaction consuming this state